 CARC 280 Active

-CO-280: Claim Received but Benefits Not Covered — Submit to Pharmacy Plan
+CO-280: Medical Plan Benefits Not Available - Submit to Pharmacy

 TL;DR

-Wrong plan — this belongs under pharmacy, not medical.
+The medical plan doesn't cover this — the pharmacy plan does.
 Get the patient's PBM information and resubmit to the pharmacy plan.
+Do not appeal or post as a contractual adjustment.

 Action